dynamic2code/mpesa_integrations/README.md

 # mpesa_integrations
-A simplified way to use the daraja API
+A simplified way to use the daraja API for any python project